 • “Politics As Usual”

 Buy “Politics As Usual” in Alternative Truths III: Endgame from B Cubed Press.
-The anthology includes Louise Marley’s eerie prescient “The First Lady Is Missing” and Debora Godfrey’s hilarious “No Excuse,” about the revolving door at the Attorney General’s office.
+The anthology includes Louise Marley’s eerie prescient “The First Lady Is Missing” and Debora Godfrey’s hilarious “No Excuse,” about the revolving door at the Attorney General’s office (2019).

-Cait’s immigrant parents selected robust but generic DNA so their child could blend in within the dominant population.
-Now a teenager, Cait discovers the dangers involved in embracing their ethnic roots.
+Cait’s immigrant parents selected robust but generic DNA so their child could blend in with the dominant population.
+Now a teenager, Cait refuses to blend in.
+She’s about to discover the dangers of embracing the family’s ethnic heritage.

 • “Captain Carthy’s Bride”